The World Ends with You: Characters

 Besides the Composer and the Conductor, there are other high-ranking Reapers.
 For each week of the Game, Game Masters are assigned by the Conductor to lead the opposition to the players.
-Of the Game Masters opposing Neku, Sho Minamimoto (南師 猩, Minamimoto Shō) is the most dangerous.
-He willingly circumvents the rules in an attempt to supplant the Composer.
-Participating in the Games to earn promotions for their performance, the Reapers' goal is to ascend to the highest form of spiritual existence, the Angels.
-Angels supervise the Games and if the stakes of a Game are particularly high, they send down one of their own to serve as the Producer.
+Of the Game Masters opposing Neku, Sho Minamimoto (南師 猩, Minamimoto Shō) is the most dangerous, as he willingly circumvents the rules in an attempt to supplant the Composer.
+While participating in the Games to earn promotions for their performance, the Reapers' goal is to ascend to the highest form of spiritual existence, the Angels.
+Angels supervise the Games and, if the stakes of a Game are particularly high, they send down one of their own to serve as the Producer.
 For the three weeks of the game's story, Sanae Hanekoma is the Producer.
-Disguised as a Shibuya café owner, he guides new players and narrates the "Secret Reports" that are obtained by completing additional missions after completing the game.
+Disguised as a Shibuya café owner, he guides new players and narrates the "Secret Reports", which are obtained by completing additional missions after completing the game.